jticket1024/qmk_accessibility_hid/README.md

 ### Why sounds, and not speech?

 Not all keyboards have speakers.
 I have a moonlander, and a Planck EZ.
 They have speakers.
-But I have friends who have keyboards that do not, as well as the keyboard I am going to upgrade to, does not.
+But I have friends who have keyboards that do not.
 Also, sounds are simply faster.
 If I'm typing, I don't want to hear other things speaking, or if I'm using my screen reader, and a layer event happens, this could cause interruptions in speech.

 ### To do: